Site icon Outdoor Gearzine

 1. mobile phone

-3. 1L Hydration Pack (or a water bottle on the front)
+3. 1L hydration pack (or water bottle on the front)

 7. Course Map

-1. Ease of use (40 points): Score based on ease of use, access to pockets and attachments, opening and closing zippers and buckles, and practicality of pockets
+1. Ease of use (40 points): Scored based on ease of use, access to pockets and attachments, opening and closing of zippers and buckles, and practicality of pockets

-2. Comfort (30 points): Points for elasticity and fit when carried, high breathability, and stability when riding at high speeds
+2. Comfort (30 points): Scored based on the stretch and fit when worn, breathability, and stability when riding at high speeds

-3. Storage capacity of the main compartment (rear) (10 points): Includes storage capacity of gears that are not frequently removed, such as rain gear and lights.
+3. Main compartment (back) storage capacity (10 points): Rating the storage capacity of gear that is not frequently used, such as rain gear and lights

-4. Durability (10 points): Determine the durability of belts and fabrics
+4. Durability (10 points) - Rating the durability of belts and fabrics

 Overall ranking 1st place 2nd place 3rd place 4th place 5th place

-item Ultimate Direction AK MOUNTAIN VEST 3.0 (latest: 4.0) RaidLight Gilet Responsiv 10L OSPREY Duro 6 GREGORY RUFOUS 8 UltrAspire Zygos 2.5 (latest: 3.0)
+item Ultimate Direction AK Mountain Vest 3.0 (latest is 4.0) RaidLight Responsiv Gilet 10L OSPREY Duro 6 GREGORY RUFOUS 8 UltrAspire Zygos 2.5 (latest is 3.0)

 Overall score